30 March 2017

 Government Freezes Sight Test Fees

-The Government announced on Monday its intention to freeze NHS sight test fees in England at 2015-16 levels for 2016-17.
+The Government has today announced its intention to freeze NHS sight test fees in England for the second year in a row, leaving them at 2015-16 levels for 2017-18.
+Optical vouchers, which provide help to patients on low incomes and to children who need spectacles, have also been frozen.
 The continuing education & training (CET) grant will however increase by 1% and the grant to train pre-registration optometrists by 1%.